 Regular guest of the Festival d’Automne in Paris, he has been acclaimed in theatres such as the Opéra National in Paris, Bolshoi Theatre (Puccini: Turandot), Théâtre de Capitole de Toulouse (Bartók: Bluebeard’s Castle; Dallapiccola: Il Prigioniero, Berlioz: Béatrice et Bénédict, Mozart: Die Entführung aus dem Serail), Frankfurt Opera (Stravinsky: Rake’s Progress, Janaček: From the house of the dead), Grand Théâtre de Genève, Teatro La Fenice in Venice (Krenek: Cefalo e Procri, Battistelli: Riccardo III), Teatro Colón in Buenos Aires, Nationaltheater Mannheim (Donizetti: Maria Stuarda; De Majo: Alessandro), Tiroler Festspiele in Erl (Mozart: Die Zauberflöte), Opéra de Rennes (Donizetti: Don Pasquale), among others.

-Highlights of the upcoming engagements include the returns to the Frankfurt Opera (Bellini: I Puritani), to the Philharmonie de Paris (Haydn: Il Mondo della Luna), to the Teatro La Fenice in Venice (Sciarrino: Luci mie traditrici), as well as concerts at the Biennale of Venice with the Haydn Sinfonieorchester, and with the SWR Sinfonieorchester in Donaueshingen, Essen and Freiburg.
+Highlights of the upcoming engagements include the debut at the Opernhaus Zurich (Ligeti: Le Grand Macabre), the returns to the Frankfurt Opera (Bellini: I Puritani), to the Philharmonie de Paris (Haydn: Il Mondo della Luna), to the Teatro La Fenice in Venice (Sciarrino: Luci mie traditrici), as well as concerts at the Biennale of Venice with the Haydn Sinfonieorchester, and with the SWR Sinfonieorchester in Donaueshingen, Essen and Freiburg.